pindexis/marker/README.md

 - Bash-4.0+ or Zshell.
 - Linux Or OSX

+#####Note:
+In OSX, it seems like Bash 3.x is the default shell which is not supported. you have to [update your Bash to 4.x](http://apple.stackexchange.com/a/24635) or [change your shell to zshell](http://stackoverflow.com/a/1822126/1117720) in order to use Marker.
 ## Installation
 - `mkdir ~/.marker && cd ~/.marker` or go wherever you want to install Marker
 - `git clone https://github.com/pindexis/marker .`
 - `./install.py` and follow instructions

-#####Note:
-In OSX, it seems like Bash 3.x is the default shell which is not supported. you have to update it to 4.x or change your shell to zshell in order to use Marker.

 ## How It Works:
   Marker is a composed of shell script, and a python tool: